 The coronavirus situation is an unprecedented event, but the principles of good facilities management have always been clear.

 Keep clear and consistent records on cleaning and decontamination activities.
 This will give you and all stakeholders a solid basis on which to develop best practices for your workplace.

 This should be updated in line with public health advice from your local authority to ensure that new recommendations are being followed as soon as they have been officially disseminated.

 Further, ensuring clear communication with other stakeholders will ensure that everyone is following the same processes to ensure the safety of others.

 This general guide outlines the main elements involved in a decontamination cleaning action plan.
 However, this is no substitute for a bespoke facilities management plan based on your specific circumstances.

 To ensure that you are remaining compliant and putting the health of your staff and customers first, contact the experts.

-SMC Premier Group Ltd. is a leading property services and facilities management business who are experts in ensuring workplace safety.
+Our team at SMC Premier Group are leading property services and facilities management experts, focused on ensuring workplace safety.
 We are fully accredited and provide a range of cleaning services that are both sustainable and provide added value to your organisation.